Stepped Partially Acoustic Dark Matter, Large Scale Structure, and the Hubble Tension: The Model

 In this section, we present the SPartAcous model, describe its field content and interactions, and explain how these give rise to the desired cosmological history.
 The SPartAcous model is characterized by an interacting dark sector which, in addition to DM, also contains DR. As in PAcDM, here DM is composed of two distinct components: a primary component that is cold and non-interacting, and a subdominant component that has sizable interactions with the DR. The role of the subdominant component is played by a complex scalar field $\chi$ that carries charge under a dark $U(1)$ gauge symmetry.
 Going forward, $\chi$ will be referred to as the interacting DM (iDM) component\footnote{The role of iDM could also be played by a charged fermion without changing the main features of the model.
 Our choice of a scalar is simply to match the original PAcDM model~\cite{Chacko:2016kgg}.}.
 The massless gauge boson associated with the gauge symmetry is a component of the DR, and is labelled by $A_\mu$.
 The dark sector also contains a light Dirac fermion $\psi$ with mass $m_\psi$ that is charged under the $U(1)$ gauge symmetry.
 Then the Lagrangian for the dark sector takes the form,

 Here $V_{\mu\nu}$ is the field strength associated with the dark $U(1)$ gauge field, and $D_\mu$ is the associated covariant derivative.
 For simplicity we have assumed that $\chi$ and $\psi$ have the same charges under the $U(1)$.
 The generalization to the case with arbitrary charges is straightforward.
-While a scalar quartic coupling can be included for completeness, it has no direct impact on our results.
+We will be considering $\chi$ masses of order the weak scale.
+There are no significant cosmological constraints from self-interactions for DM in this mass range, and so while a scalar quartic coupling can be included for completeness, it has no significant impact on our results.
 We assume the dark sector has its own temperature $T_d$, which is slightly lower than the visible sector temperature $T$.
 This is quite natural, since even if the two sectors are in equilibrium at very early times, after they decouple the SM bath will get heated up as the heavy species annihilate away.

 This scenario can be embedded in a larger dark sector, as in the PAcDM proposal~\cite{Chacko:2016kgg}, in which there are extra fields that can play the role of the dominant cold DM (CDM) component, and additional interactions that can explain the cosmic abundances of iDM and CDM.
 The iDM component, $\chi$, is assumed to have a cosmological abundance that amounts to a small fraction of the total DM density, $\omega_\chi/\omega_{\rm DM} \sim 10^{-2}$.
 This can easily be arranged within the context of the standard freeze-out framework, simply by allowing for different DM masses and correspondingly different DM annihilation cross sections, see Refs.~\cite{Chacko:2015noa, Chacko:2016kgg}.
 However, the associated dynamics is relevant only at very large dark sector temperatures ($T_d \gg \mathrm{keV}$), and is therefore not directly probed by CMB or LSS experiments.
 For this reason, in this work we will remain agnostic about the physics at very high temperatures that explains the cosmic abundances of the various particles in the dark sector, and limit our attention to the dynamics that happens after the temperature has dropped below $\sim \keV$, after which it can start impacting the relevant observables.